philippinespire/pire_gazza_minuta_cssl/README.md

 	fltrVCF -r ../../../scripts/rad_haplotyper/rad_haplotyper.pl             # path to rad_haplotyper script
 	fltrVCF -o gmi.poly                                                      # prefix on output files, use to track settings fltrVCF -t 40                                                            # number of threads [1]

+        01 vcftools --min-alleles       2               #Remove sites with less alleles [2] 01 vcftools --max-alleles       2               #Remove sites with more alleles [2] 02 vcftools --remove-indels                     #Remove sites with indels.
+Not adjustable 03 vcftools --minQ              100             #Remove sites with lower QUAL [20] 04 vcftools --min-meanDP        5:15            #Remove sites with lower mean depth [15] 05 vcftools --max-missing       0.55:0.6        #Remove sites with at least 1 - value missing data (1 = no missing data) [0.5]
+        06 vcffilter AB min             0.375           #Remove sites with equal or lower allele balance [0.2] 06 vcffilter AB max             0.625           #Remove sites with equal or lower allele balance [0.8] 06 vcffilter AB nohet           0               #Keep sites with AB=0.
+Not adjustable 07 vcffilter AC min             0               #Remove sites with equal or lower MINOR allele count [3] 09 vcffilter MQM/MQMR min       0.25            #Remove sites where the difference in the ratio of mean mapping quality between REF and ALT alleles is greater than this proportion from 1.
+Ex: 0 means the mapping quality must be equal between REF and ALTERNATE.
+Smaller numbers are more stringent.
+Keep sites where the following is true: 1-X < MQM/MQMR < 1/(1-X) [0.1]
+        10 vcffilter PAIRED                             #Remove sites where one of the alleles is only supported by reads that are not properly paired (see SAM format specification).
+Not adjustable
+        11 vcffilter QUAL/DP min        0.2             #Remove sites where the ratio of QUAL to DP is deemed to be too low.
+[0.25]
+        13 vcftools --max-meanDP        400             #Remove sites with higher mean depth [250] 14 vcftools --minDP             5               #Code genotypes with lesser depth of coverage as NA [5] 15 vcftools --maf               0               #Remove sites with lesser minor allele frequency.
+Adjust based upon sample size.
+[0.005]
+        15 vcftools --max-maf           1               #Remove sites with greater minor allele frequency.
+Adjust based upon sample size.
+[0.995]
+        16 vcftools --missing-indv      0.6:0.5         #Remove individuals with more missing data.
+[0.5] 17 vcftools --missing-sites     0.5             #Remove sites with more data missing in a pop sample.
+[0.5] 18 filter_hwe_by_pop_HPC        0.001           #Remove sites with <p in test for HWE by pop sample.
+Adjust based upon sample size [0.001]
 ```

 Ran [`fltrVCF.sbatch`](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/fltrVCF.sbatch) for polymorphic sites.